a2stuff/a2d/res/notes/testplan.md

   * Select the innermost folder.
 Special > Lock...
   * Select the innermost folder.
 Special > Unlock...
   * Select the innermost folder.
 Special > Get Size
+  * Select the innermost folder.
+Shortcuts > Add a Shortcut...
   * Drag a file onto the innermost folder.
   * Drag the innermost folder to another volume.
   * Drag the innermost folder to the Trash.
+* Repeat the previous case, but with an image file as the innermost file instead of a folder.
+Select the file.
+File > Open.
+Verify that an alert is shown.
+* Copy PREVIEW/SHOW.IMAGE.FILE to the APPLE.MENU folder.
+Restart.
+Repeat the previous case, but with an image file as the innermost file instead of a folder.
+Select the file.
+Apple > Show Image File.
+Verify that an alert is shown.
+* Repeat the previous case, but with a Desk Accessory file as the innermost file instead of a folder.
+File > Open.
+Verify that an alert is shown.

 ## Shortcuts